uptane/uptane-standard/uptane-standard.md

 Please note, the subsequent sections concerning requirements for a primary, does not prohibit implementing primary-capability on an ECU which does not communicate directly with the Uptane repositories.
 This allows for implementations to have multiple ECUs within the vehicle performing functions equivalent to a primary.
+Regardless if multiple primary's are included within a vehicle, each secondary ECU SHALL have a single primary responsible for providing its updates.

 #### Construct and send vehicle version manifest {#construct_manifest_primary}